“Women Singing Earth,” by Mary Southard, CSJ

 Servants of the Lord and the Virgin of Matara (the Servidoras or SSVM), founded in 1988

-These are just a few – there are many more women’s orders founded on the Jesuit Constitutions and/or inspired by Ignatian spirituality, discernment, and call to mission.
+These are just a few – there may be many more women’s orders founded on the Jesuit Constitutions and/or inspired by Ignatian spirituality, discernment, and call to mission.
 Some could be described as “twin orders” to the Society of Jesus, founded by women who originally felt called to the Society of Jesus, who found SJ methods useful and Ignatius inspiring, or who had befriended a Jesuit priest, whether as coworker, spiritual director, confessor, or even biological brother!

 The list will grow, as I am always learning!
 Please contact me if you have a community to add.
-(I am indebted for her research to Gemma of the Cloisters webpage, which is dedicated to providing “safe harbor” to the new expressions of vocation that are always emerging in the Catholic Church.)
+(I am indebted for her research to Gemma of the Cloisters webpage, which is dedicated to providing “safe harbor” to emerging expressions of vocation in the Catholic Church.)